What We Fund

-With this data in mind, we use grants to help make the education and training pathways to Vermont’s most promising jobs more visible, more accessible, and more affordable.
+Our goal is to help make the education and training pathways to Vermont’s most promising jobs more visible, more accessible, and more affordable.
 Embedded in our vision are public college and career training systems that drive equity and resilience.
 In all we do, we’re committed to a relational approach that centers equity and takes the long view.

 Through our invitation-only grant processes, we proactively invite grant proposals ranging from $10,000 to over $100,000 for systems development or systemic change efforts.
-Our current two priority areas for these grants are: 1) equitably scaling and sustaining Vermont's Free Degree Promise, and 2) public educator workforce development and diversification.
-If your work aligns with one of these priorities, please contact us to discuss funding opportunities.
+Our current two priority areas for these grants are:

-We also award multi-year "sustaining" grants to ongoing and mission-aligned programs, networks, and events.
+We also award multi-year sustaining grants to ongoing and mission-aligned programs, networks, and events.
 These smaller grants typically range from $1,500 to $5,000 annually and are proactively awarded without any reporting requirements.
 Read more about the Foundation’s sustaining grants.

 Alongside the release of the updated Vermont's Most Promising Jobs resource with the Vermont Department of Labor, we launched a mini-grant program that awards $250 - $2,500 to schools, libraries, and community organizations that help young Vermonters plan and prep for life after high school.
-If you have an idea for how a small amount of funding would boost career exploration and postsecondary planning for young Vermonters in your community, please contact us.
+If you have an idea for how a small amount of funding would boost career exploration and postsecondary planning and supports for young Vermonters in your community, please contact us.
 We promise a speedy turnaround on funding decisions and no formal proposal or reporting requirements.

 A core value of the McClure Foundation is working in coordination with others.
 To that end, our funding strategies are intentionally aligned with the Vermont Community Foundation’s commitment to closing the Opportunity Gap, the Bill & Melinda Gates Foundation's Accelerate ED Initiative, and the state of Vermont's postsecondary attainment goal that 70% of working-age residents will have a postsecondary credential of value by 2025.
 We are also committed to learning from and alongside other education equity, postsecondary attainment, and workforce development practitioners and funders.